Denis MacEoin

 Denis M. MacEoin (26 January 1949 – 6 June 2022) was a British academic, scholar and writer with a focus on Persian, Arabic and Islamic studies.
 He authored several academic books and articles, as well as many pieces of journalism.
 Since 2014 he published a number of essays on current events with a Middle Eastern focus at the Gatestone Institute, of which he was a Senior Fellow.
 He was a Senior Editor from 2009 to 2010 at Middle East Quarterly, a publication of the American think tank Middle East Forum, where he was also a Fellow.

-From 2006-2015 MacEoin wrote a blog entitled A Liberal Defence of Israel, "designed to correct the false impression that Israel is an illiberal, fascist, or apartheid state."
+From 2006 to 2015 MacEoin wrote a blog entitled A Liberal Defence of Israel, "designed to correct the false impression that Israel is an illiberal, fascist, or apartheid state."
 In 2007 he authored a report entitled The Hijacking of British Islam, which garnered considerable criticism labelling him as a neo-conservative and accusations of forgery.

 As a novelist, MacEoin wrote under the pen names Daniel Easterman and Jonathan Aycliffe.
-MacEoin was a former Baháʼí and wrote in 2009 that he considers himself a secular humanist.
+MacEoin was a former Baháʼí and wrote in 2009 that he considered himself a secular humanist.

-In early June 2022, MacEoin died at 73 due to Coronavirus complications.
+In early June 2022, MacEoin died, aged 73, due to COVID-19 complications.

 Education and academic career

 MacEoin was born in Belfast, Northern Ireland.
-He received a B.A. and M.A. in English Language and Literature at the University of Dublin (Trinity College), an M.A. in Persian, Arabic, and Islamic studies at the University of Edinburgh (1975), and a Ph.D. in Persian and Islamic studies at King's College, Cambridge (1979).
+He received a BA and MA in English Language and Literature at Trinity College Dublin, an MA in Persian, Arabic, and Islamic studies at the University of Edinburgh (1975), and a PhD in Persian and Islamic studies at King's College, Cambridge (1979).

 From 1979 to 1980, he taught English, Islamic Civilization, and Arabic-English translation at Mohammed V University in Fez, Morocco, resigning from the university shortly after commencing employment there.
-MacEoin claimed the resignation was due to disputes over contract changes, working environment and payment for his services as a Lecturer.
+MacEoin claimed the resignation was due to disputes over contract changes, working environment and payment for his services as a lecturer.
 He then taught at Newcastle University, but his Saudi sponsors dropped him for teaching "heretical subjects", following which he left academia.

 Fellowships

 In 1986, he was made Honorary Fellow in the Centre for Islamic and Middle East Studies at Durham University.
 He was the Royal Literary Fund Fellow, assisting with academic writing at Newcastle University from 2005 to 2008.
-Since 2014 he has been a senior fellow at the Gatestone Institute.
+In 2014 he became a Senior Fellow at the Gatestone Institute.